garden-io/garden/docs/reference/action-types/Deploy/exec.md

 kind:

+# Set a timeout for the deploy to complete, in seconds.
+timeout: 300

 spec:
   # If `true`, runs file inside of a shell.
 Uses `/bin/sh` on UNIX and `cmd.exe` on Windows.
 A different shell can be
   # specified as a string.
 The shell should understand the `-c` switch on UNIX or `/d /s /c` on Windows.